 In 2007 he was awarded the American Urologic Association (AUA) Research Scholars Award to study the correlation between ED and BPH.
 In 2013 he was elected to serve a 4 year term on the American Urologic Society Examination Committee.
 Dr. Khera has also served on the AUA Peyronie’s Disease and Erectile Dysfunction Guidelines Panel.
 For the past several years he has taught numerous course in testosterone therapy and sexual dysfunction nationally and throughout the world.
-Finally, Dr. Khera currently serves as the Secretary of the Sexual Medicine Society of North America.
+Finally, Dr. Khera currently serves as the President-Elect of the Sexual Medicine Society of North America.

 Dr. Khera freely shares his time and knowledge with the general public.
 He has been voted one of Houston’s Best Doctors by Health and Sport Fitness Magazine and by Houstonia Magazine and is a frequent guest on such TV programs as Fox News’ “Ask the Doctor.”
 He also writes a blog on Men’s Health for the Houston Chronicle Newspaper.

 Christian Nelson is the Chief of the Psychiatry Service and an Attending Psychologist at Memorial Sloan Kettering Cancer Center with expertise in treating men with prostate cancer and other genitourinary malignancies.
 As the psychological liaison to Memorial Sloan Kettering’s Genitourinary and Sexual Medicine services, he provides short- and long-term counseling services to patients struggling with cancer-related issues.
 Dr. Nelson also works with the Center’s 65+ Program, providing psychological support for patients who are 65 and older, and co-facilitates a support group for patients dealing with the combined issues of cancer and aging.